 6. What training and experience do staff have for the additional support of my child's needs?

 All staff have had training for:

 - Safeguarding

 - Understanding and managing behaviour

 - Autism awareness

+- Sensory profiling and sensory awareness

+- PDA

+- · Language for Thinking

+- Attachment

+- Social Scripts

 Individual or smaller groups of staff in school have training in the following areas: